-- 1a.
-Before a presentation date can be agreed, the assessment committee must assess the draft report positively (the so-called green light meeting).
+- Before a presentation date can be agreed, the assessment committee must assess the draft report positively (the so-called green light meeting).
 A positive assessment means that it is expected that the student can achieve a final grade of a 6.0 or higher, but some changes may still be required.
-It is not a guarantee for a pass: the student may still fail, for instance if the student has not made the necessary changes (see annexes Teaching and Examination Regulations of Civil Engineering and Applied Earth Sciences) or if the presentation and defence are sub-standard. - 1b.
-Before the actual presentation date, the student must have completed all the other examination programme obligations. - 2.
+It is not a guarantee for a pass: the student may still fail, for instance if the student has not made the necessary changes (see annexes Teaching and Examination Regulations of Civil Engineering (CE), Applied Earth Sciences (AES), Transport, Infrastructure and Logistics (TIL) and Construction, Management and Engineering (CME) or if the presentation and defence are sub-standard. - 2.
 The assessment committee will ensure that, provided the level of the Master Thesis Project is high enough, the time devoted to the work involved will not be greater than the study load in terms of the allocated number of credits. - 3.
-If the Board of Examiners is notified pursuant to article 25, section 17 annex of the Teaching and Examination Regulations Civil Engineering and of Applied Earth Sciences, it will ask both the assessment committee and the student to elucidate matters in writing and to further explain how the process can be completed.
+If the Board of Examiners is notified pursuant to the rule in the annex of the Teaching and Examination Regulations Civil Engineering (CE), Applied Earth Sciences (AES), Transport, Infrastructure and Logistics (TIL) or Construction, Management and Engineering (CME), it will ask both the assessment committee and the student to elucidate matters in writing and to further explain how the process can be completed.
 The Board of Examiners subsequently has the right to decide that the existing material will be viewed as the final thesis.
 The possibility that the student in question will thus fail to successfully round off the studies will arise.
 In such cases students are required to find a new thesis topic and restart the graduation process.

-Article 25 Official date of result Master's thesis project
+Article 25 Official date of Master thesis project

-The official date of completion of the Master's thesis project will be the date on which the final oral presentation is given.
+The official date of completion of the Master's thesis project is the date on which the final oral presentation is given.